edgelesssys/contrast/docs/docs/getting-started/deployment.md

 - A certificate authority (CA) that issues certificates to verified pods.

 By adding specific annotations to your pod definitions, you enable an automatic service mesh for encrypted and authenticated pod-to-pod communication.

+For more details, see the [Drop-in service mesh Section in the "TLS Configuration" how-to](../howto/workload-deployment/TLS-configuration#drop-in-service-mesh).

 #### Traffic flow in this setup: